Japoelho/Minimum/README.md

 - First useable version.
 Trying it out on various projects, will be adding more features as I figure out the needs and problems.
 - Working on the Javascript Common Library/Tools.
 - Thinking on more useful tools/stuff that should be in here.

+# Version 1.1
+- Query optimizations for the DataAccess.
+- SQLite support added.
+- Improvements to the Query: managing sub-selects, sub-updates and sub-inserts.